|

 house, even one that is in good shape.”
 By 2012, the number of annual demolitions had risen to 940!
 Vancouver is simply erasing its past willy nilly, and the same forces are beginning to chew away at Victoria.

-limit the lifespan of houses, I neglected to mention fire – a deadly enemy of wood frame
+Oddly, while my post canvassed the many factors limiting the lifespan of houses, I neglected to mention fire – a deadly enemy of wood frame

 buildings.
 This is a surprising oversight, given that I live in a wooden